Ierlandfan/esp8266-plane-spotter-color/README.md

   The typical setup for a NodeMCU1.0 (ESP-12 Module) is :

   * Display SDO/MISO      to NodeMCU pin D6 <<<<<< This is not used by this sketch
-  * Display LED           to NodeMCU pin  5V or 3.3V
+  * Display LED           to NodeMCU pin  5V or 3.3V via a 56 Ohm resistor
   * Display SCK           to NodeMCU pin D5
   * Display SDI/MOSI      to NodeMCU pin D7
   * Display DC/RS (or AO) to NodeMCU pin D3